 Thrumming electronic music and hot ruby light subsumed Danzig Kleiner.
 The club’s sonic effluvia shook his haggard frame and rendered his voice near-inaudible, even to himself.
 He touched the drying re-gel on his face, winced, and ambled awkwardly past the shifting multi-colored dancefloor, where the establishment patrons whirled and twerked with manic ecstasy; wild and grotesque gyrations of taunt, sweat-stained abs and ample, ill-contained breasts.
 The floor was synchronized to the affin modules of every inhabitant such that the coloration would blend and change in accordance with the mood of the room; the more positive the collective associations, the brighter the hues, the more negative, the darker.
-A novel conceit intended by the designers to induce empathic cognizance in the hall’s participants.
+A novel conceit intended by the designers to bolster empathy in the hall’s participants.

-With his view obstructed, Danzig passed on to a table at the back of the establishment where a bored woman watched him with faint annoyance.
+With his view obstructed, Danzig passed to a table at the back of the establishment where a bored woman watched him with faint annoyance.

 “What happened to your face?”
 The woman quickly scanned the spacious insulated hall, brows knitting, “Where’s Culp and Mehan?”